Introduction: The purchase price, at which an item is bought is called the cost price of that item.

-Profit Percent: Profit Percentage Per 100 Rupees Percent is called.
+Profit Percent: Profit Per 100 Rupees is called Percentage profit.

-Loss Percent: A loss percentage is a percentage loss per 100 rupees.
+Loss Percent: A loss per 100 rupees is called loss percentage .

-Overrun Expense: In order to bring the goods to the proper place, the expenditure on the sale of the goods to the seller, on the basis of freight, train rent, porter-hire, rickshaw-hire, shop rent, shop staff salary etc. They have to do, they are all overhead.
-Unless otherwise stated in the question, the overhead is included in the purchase price of the object.
+Extra Expense: In order to bring the goods to the proper place, the expenditure on the sale of the goods to the seller, on the basis of freight, train rent, porter-hire, rickshaw-hire, shop rent, shop staff salary etc. They have to spend, are all extra expenses.
+Unless stated in the question, the overhead is included in the purchase price of the object.

 Discount: The discount given by the seller on the face value of an item is called discount.

-Successive Discount: After giving a r1% discount on the face value of an item, the remaining amount of R2% is waived, then after deducting r2%, the remaining amount is r3% Exempt, then r1%, r2% and r3% are called sequential discount
+Successive Discount: After giving a r1% discount on the face value of an item, the remaining amount of r2% is waived, then after deducting r2%, the remaining amount is r3% Exempt, then r1%, r2% and r3% are called successive discount.

 Tricky Solution: Purchase-Price = (20 × 8.50 + 30 × 10.50) Rs = Rs 485